littleosbook/aenix/doc/book/user_mode.md

 layout of the generated code is more unpredictable and the entry point (`main()`) might not be at offset 0.

-One way to work around this is to add a few assembler lines is placed at offset 0, and which calls `main()`.
+One way to work around this is to add a few assembler lines placed at offset 0 which calls `main()`.

 Assembler code (`start.s`):